Top ten CV mistakes to avoid at all costs – part two

 We spend nearly half our waking lives at work and most of us aren’t that happy about it.

 We all know CVs or résumés are a crucial weapon in our bid to land the jobs we crave – that’s why it surprises us how bad some can be.

 So for want of anything better to do, the kindly folks at CV Specialists have put together our top ten CV mistakes to avoid at all costs.

-We ran through the first five last week (click here if you missed it), so it’s just getting towards the interesting stage.
+We ran through the first five last week, so it’s just getting towards the interesting stage.

 OK maybe interesting is pushing it but here’s our top five anyway.
 Dust down the edge of your seats chaps – I’ve got a feeling you’re gonna need them…

 5 Focus on your achievements and avoid vague like the plague

 Time and time again we see CVs that are full of meaningless woolly rubbish like “I am a conscientious, hard-working team player who delivers results…”

 You want your CV to stand out so if you do genuinely deliver results, prove it.
 With facts.